 Within an hour after an energy drink/coffee/etc. I would be feeling unfocused, unmotivated, and sluggish.
-It took me awhile so figure out that my clever little caffeine fix had placed me in a viscous cycle that was increasing my brain fog.
+It took me a while to figure out that my clever little caffeine fix had placed me in a vicious cycle that was increasing my brain fog.

 How to Cure Caffeine Induced Brain Fog

 It should come as no surprise that our answer to how to cure brain fog is: get off the stimulants.
 If you’ve come here hoping for another patch or another drug to stack with caffeine to increase your mental ability, you will do nothing but increase the level of your tolerance (increasing your brain fog in the long run).

 Giving your brain caffeine in order to stimulate it and get “energy” works the same way that whipping a horse does.
 It might speed things up short term but it doesn’t actually provide you with more energy and can lead to disastrous results if you overuse it.